AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/social-learning-web-user.md

 * Normal activity
 * Low activity

-In the board view,&nbsp;you can perform the usual board-level actions.
+In the board view, you can perform the usual board-level actions.

 ![](assets/image010.png)

 # Download posts {#downloadposts}

-Learners can&nbsp;download&nbsp;the content, with attachments, from Social Learning Platform, so that they can use this content offline.
+Learners can download the content, with attachments, from Social Learning Platform, so that they can use this content offline.

 ![](assets/download-posts-insocial.png)

-You can&nbsp;download&nbsp;the content&nbsp;from the Posts or Comments or the Replies sections.
-You can&nbsp;download&nbsp;only&nbsp;one file at a time.
+You can download the content from the Posts or Comments or the Replies sections.
+You can download only one file at a time.

-Both types of users (Internal or&nbsp;External)&nbsp;must&nbsp;be able to&nbsp;download&nbsp;the content.&nbsp;
+Both types of users (Internal or External) must be able to download the content.

-The&nbsp;Download&nbsp;button&nbsp;can&nbsp;also be seen in search results for posts&nbsp;or&nbsp;comments or&nbsp;replies.
+The Download button can also be seen in search results for posts or comments or replies.

 You cannot, yet, download a post in the device app.
 This feature will be available soon.